vijankush/AWS-Security-Engineer-Intern/README.md

 Then I made something I call a scoring handler, that is basically every transaction or process that is successful gets a positive score, and every transaction or process with errors gets a negative score.
 Those scores are added to each object made in JSON.

-Then all of this processed data is passed into an analytics application, where everything is grouped by ip address, timestamp, positive score, negative score, and a count of number of times we have seen the same ip address.
+Then all of this processed data is passed into an analytics application, where everything is grouped appropriately for storage and additional processing.
 All of this data from SQL is transferred into a database called DynamoDB, which basically stores all of this data in milliseconds and works really well on large-scale applications.

 Next steps included making a slack integrated notification application, which basically works like this: if I see more than x amount of errors per unit of time from the same ip, it will send a notification to the company's slack channel using webhooks.

-In case of bad responses, then it does two things:
+In addition, then it does two things:
 1. It puts the IP in our Firewall Blacklist using AWS Web Application Firewall
 2. It creates a SQS queue that triggers after a specified time to tell AWS to unblock the IP.